Nigeria: Military

-Stability issues

-Police and millitant violence
+Communal conflicts

+Boko Haram and the bandit conflict have been responsible for numerous serious attacks with thousands of casualties since mid-2010.
+Since then, according to the Council on Foreign Relations' Nigeria Security Tracker, over 41,600 lives have been lost to this conflict (as of October 2022).
+The United Nations refugee agency UNHCR counts about 1.8 million internally displaced persons and about 200,000 Nigerian refugees in neighbouring countries.

+The Boko Haram-affected states agreed in February 2015 to establish an 8,700-strong Multinational Joint Task Force to jointly fight Boko Haram.
+By October 2015, Boko Haram had been driven out of all the cities it controlled and almost all the counties in northeastern Nigeria.
+In 2016, Boko Haram split and in 2022, 40,000 fighters surrendered.
+The splinter group ISWAP (Islamic State in West Africa) remains active.

-The fight against Boko Haram, other sectarians and criminals has been accompanied by increasing police attacks.
+The fight against Boko Haram, other sectarians, and criminals, has been accompanied by increasing police attacks.
 The Council on Foreign Relations' Nigeria Security Tracker counted 1,086 deaths from Boko Haram attacks and 290 deaths from police violence in the first 12 months of its establishment in May 2011.
 In the 12 months after October 2021, 2,193 people died from police violence and 498 from Boko Haram and ISWAP, according to the NST.
 The Nigerian police are notorious for vigilante justice.

 The Niger Delta saw intense attacks on oil infrastructure in 2016 by militant groups such as the Movement for the Emancipation of the Niger Delta (MEND), the Niger Delta People's Volunteer Force (NDPVF), the Ijaw National Congress (INC) and the Pan Niger Delta Forum (PANDEF).
 In response, the new Buhari government pursued a dual strategy of repression and negotiation.

 In late 2016, the Nigerian federal government resorted to the gambit of offering the militant groups a 4.5 billion naira (US$144 million) contract to guard oil infrastructure.
 Most accepted.
 The contract was renewed in August 2022, but led to fierce disputes among the above-mentioned groups over the distribution of the funds.
-Representatives speak of "war" - against each other.
+Representatives speak of "war" – against each other.
 The high propensity for violence and the pettiness of the leaders, as well as the complete absence of social and environmental arguments in this dispute give rise to fears that the militant groups, despite their lofty names, have discarded responsibility for their region and ethnic groups and have moved into the realm of protection rackets and self-enrichment.
-In any case, the pipelines in the Niger Delta are not very effectively "guarded" - the pollution of the Niger Delta with stolen crude oil and illegally produced heavy fuel oil continued unhindered after 2016.
+In any case, the pipelines in the Niger Delta are not very effectively "guarded" – the pollution of the Niger Delta with stolen crude oil and illegally produced heavy fuel oil continued unhindered after 2016.

-Boko Haram terrorism

-Boko Haram has been responsible for numerous serious attacks with thousands of casualties since mid-2010.
-Since then, according to the Council on Foreign Relations' Nigeria Security Tracker, over 41,600 lives have been lost to this conflict (as of October 2022).
-The United Nations refugee agency UNHCR counts about 1.8 million internally displaced persons and about 200,000 Nigerian refugees in neighbouring countries who have fled the fighting in north-eastern Nigeria.

-The Boko Haram-affected states agreed in February 2015 to establish an 8,700-strong Multinational Joint Task Force to jointly fight Boko Haram.
-By October 2015, Boko Haram had been driven out of all the cities it controlled and almost all the counties in north-eastern Nigeria.
-In 2016, Boko Haram split and in 2022, 40,000 fighters surrendered.
-The splinter group ISWAP (Islamic State in West Africa) remains active.